maialenz/WetPaws/TESTING.md

       ```
     - by doing this the form redirects the user (after filling the required fields) into another page created in my workspace called feedback.html.
 Inside this page I created a thank you note and a cta button redirecting the user back to the home page.

-8.  h1 on every page got smaller when I tested them on all devices:
+8. I notived that the h1 on every page got smaller when I finished testing the pages on all devices:

 - I noticed all the h1s on all the pages were much smaller than supposed to.
 - Instead of having a media querie for screen min-width: 810px, I fixed this by changing the screen to max-widht.
 This allows the h1 to decrease on size when it reaches 810px or less and increase for bigger screens.